 5. Noche Buena: The Christmas Feast

 On Christmas Eve (December 24), Filipinos gather with family for Noche Buena, the grand Christmas feast.
 Unlike many Western traditions, where Christmas dinner is typically enjoyed in the evening of December 25, Noche Buena is celebrated just after midnight Mass, typically from around 11 p.m. to the early hours of the morning.
-It’s a time for families to come together and indulge in a lavish meal that often includes lechón (roast pig), hamón (Christmas ham), queso de bola (edam cheese), and a variety of sweets like bibingka and lech flan.
+It’s a time for families to come together and indulge in a lavish meal that often includes lechón (roast pig), hamón (Christmas ham), queso de bola (edam cheese), and a variety of sweets like bibingka and leche flan.

 Have you ever been invited by a stranger to a Christmas dinner?
 This couple shows the festive and authentic side of the Philippines during this season.
-Truth be told, the Philippines is stereotyped as a third world country.
+Truth be told, the Philippines is stereotyped as a third-world country.
 Let’s see how this pans out up close:

 https://www.youtube.com/watch?v=vsmME2LJoIo